averbis/averbis-python-nlp-template/README.md

 This project provides
 * The `Dockerfile` defining the settings of the container hosting the Python model
-* The  `averbis-nlp-service-0.1.0-docker-compose.yml` compose file, used to start the averbis-nlp-service Docker image in the same Docker compose context as the Information Discovery
+* The `Docker compose file` used to start the averbis-nlp-service Docker image in the same Docker compose context as the Information Discovery
 * The folder `averbis-nlp-service` containing the required Python code and resources necessary for receiving and processing requests

 # General Usage